vic-ma/howtodismantle.github.io/_posts/2025-11-27-From-Folder-to-Fame-How-Hub-Files-Became-a-Dynamic-Infoboard.md

 #### Get the title

 In the *Update column* step, we get the title from the file name and put it in the `Name` column.
 For example, we get `My Announcement` from the file name `2025-05-MyAnnouncement.pdf` file.
-We do this by trimming the start and end of the file name to remove the date `2025-05-` and file extension (`.pdf`).
+We do this by trimming the start and end of the file name to remove the date (`2025-05-`) and file extension (`.pdf`).

-Note that we use a `if` block to see if the file name has a date in the first place.
-If it has no date, we only need to remove the file extension.

 ![image](/assets/2025-11-27/peakboard-update-column-extract-month.png)

+Note that we use a `if` block to see if the file name has a date at the start.
+If it has no date, then we only need to remove the file extension.

 This results in nice, human-readable titles: